|Valley Bluegrass Newsletter for the Northern San Joaquin Valley (and then some) News

 NEW Clovis Jams

-Don't miss the next jam, this coming Sunday, January 18 at 2 p.m.
+Don't miss the next jam, the first and third Sundays at 2 p.m.
 Red Caboose is awesome, great room to play in, comfy chairs and the food and drink is terrific.
 Make sure to patronize them as a way of thanking them for the hospitality shown to the jammers.
 Bring you sense of fun, your latest greatest song and the energy to keep up!

 Upcoming Shows, Gigs and other cool stuff: